arnoldjames98/arnoldjames98.github.io/assignment1.md

-4. **Open-Ended**:** Is your question open-ended?
+**Open-Ended: Is your question open-ended?
 Could it leave room for a deeper look if given more time and resources?
 Discuss how you have structured your research question to permit further, deeper investigation.**

 The question that was created by the group is an open-ended question.
 It does not suggest a certain solution to the problem and allows room for the group to explore the question with multiple designs.
 It is not a goal-based question and does not start with the phrases “what” or “can.”
 This means that the question is not aimed at achieving a specific goal and is not a yes or no question.
 We have structured the question to leave space open to explore any possibilities within the field of foldable robotics to find a solution for seed spreading.
 That said, there are no specifics required for the robot in terms of its movement/locomotion, size, or the specific materials that we plan to use.